Aging & Health A to Z

 - Insufficient iodine in your diet.
 However, this is rare in the US, where iodized salt is added to many prepared foods.

-Many thyroid nodules cause no obvious symptoms and most people don’t realize they have a nodule until their healthcare professional detects it during a routine check-up.
+Many thyroid nodules cause no obvious symptoms and most people don’t realize they have a nodule until their healthcare provider detects it during a routine check-up.
+Approximately 90% of women over 70 years old, and 60% of men over 80 years old, have thyroid nodules.
+Most of these nodules are not palpable (which means that your healthcare provider cannot feel them).
+These nodules are often detected incidentally on imaging studies done for other reasons.
 Sometimes, though, a nodule can get big enough to be noticeable.
-Thyroid nodules may eventually get large enough for you to see, or to press on your throat so it is uncomfortable or difficult to breathe or swallow.
+Thyroid nodules may eventually get large enough for you to see, or they may press on your throat so it is uncomfortable or difficult to breathe or swallow.

-Some nodules increase the amount of triidothyronine hormone (T3) that your thyroid produces, causing symptoms of hyperthyroidism.
+Some nodules increase the amount of triiodothyronine hormone (T3) that your thyroid produces, causing symptoms of hyperthyroidism.
 A small percentage of thyroid nodules become cancerous.

 Thyroid Cancer Risks